 Dinner for Workshop participants at the Ristorante Orazio (requires advance reservation)

 José Emilio Labra Gayo

 University of Oviedo

 abstract This talk presents a catalog of patterns and best practices to publish Multilingual Linked Data and identifies some issues that should be taken into account.
 Each pattern contains a description, a context, an example and a short discussion of its usage.

 Universidad Politécnica de Madrid

 Multilingualism in Linked Data

-This presentation presents a Linked Data generation process that follows an iterative incremental life cycle model.
+abstract This presentation presents a Linked Data generation process that follows an iterative incremental life cycle model.
 It covers the following activities: (1) specification: for analyzing and selecting the data sources, (2) modelling: for developing the model that represents the information domain of the data sources, (3) generation: for transforming the data sources into RDF, (4) linking: for creating links between the RDF resources of our dataset and other RDF resources, of external datasets, (5) publication: for publishing the model, RDF resources, and links generated, and (6) exploitation: for developing applications that consume the dataset in question.
 The presentation addresses each of these activities and its constituent tasks and the techniques, technologies, and tools available for reuse in a multilingual scenario.
 It will also present how multilingualism is present in the different activities of the linked data life cycle from specification through to maintenance and use.

 Publications Office EU

 Public Linked Open Data - the Publications Office's Contribution to the Semantic Web